PAMunb/svfa-scala/README.md

 ### Securibench

-This benchmark was integrated because it is also used in the [FlowDroid Project](https://github.com/secure-software-engineering/FlowDroid) and the tests cases are in `src/test/java/securibench`.
+This benchmark was integrated because it is also used in the [FlowDroid Project](https://github.com/secure-software-engineering/FlowDroid) and tests cases are in `src/test/java/securibench`.

-> failed: 0, passed: 71, ignored: 32 of 103 test (68.93%)
+> failed: 0, passed: 71, ignored: 32 of 103 tests

 #### JSVFA metrics